At Kopelman Aesthetic Surgery, Dr. Kopelman explains how to safely and effectively clean eyelids with blepharitis.

 Use:

-- Blepharitis eye wash or diluted baby shampoo
+- Blepharitis eye wash, eyelid cleansers, or diluted baby shampoo

 - Cotton pads, swabs, or gentle cloths